10+2 common misconceptions about aerodynamics

 1. "Ideal flows perfectly attach to the surfaces".

-Although it is not yet possible to confirm or deny this from an experimental point of view (the superfluid fountain is not a flow past an object experiment), the Potential Flow Theory (PFT) assumes that an ideal (i.e. incompressible, irrotational and inviscid; i-i-i) flow will turn around, even with sharp leading edges, to maintain a perfectly attached flow pattern to the body contour without any separation.
+Although it is not yet possible to confirm or deny this from an experimental point of view (the superfluid fountain is not a flow past an object experiment), the Potential Flow Theory (PFT) assumes that an ideal (i.e. incompressible, irrotational, and inviscid; i-i-i) flow will turn around, even with sharp leading edges, to maintain a perfectly attached flow pattern to the body contour without any separation.
 However, such a behavior resembles a viscous fluid pattern (i.e., the opposite case) within the low Reynolds number (Re) condition, while the PFT is theoretically established in the highest limit, i.e., infinite Re, where all flow variables are assumed instantaneously transported.

 Fig. 2 Clearly, these solutions do not represent potential (i-i-i) flow simulations, since the particles do not move with 'infinite' velocity (according to the characteristic length), but all the opposite; linearized NSE do not represent ideal flow solutions!